pisys/pisys.github.io/documentation.md

 ## Hardware Requirements

-GraphSense can process hundreds of millions transactions from several ledgers and is therefore built on-top of [Apache Spark](spark) and [Cassandra](cassandra).
+GraphSense can process hundreds of millions transactions and is therefore built on-top of [Apache Spark](spark) and [Cassandra](cassandra), which are highly scalable computing and analytics infrastructures.

 In our production environment we use a Apache Spark/Cassandra cluster with the following Hardware components: